auth0/docs/articles/aws-api-setup.md

   ![](/media/articles/aws-api-setup/aws-api-setup-13.png)

 2. From the summary page of the identity provider you created previously, copy the **Provider ARN** value.
-You will use this value later when calling the `/delegation` endpoint in Auth0.
+You will use this value as the **Principal ARN** when calling the `/delegation` endpoint in Auth0.

   ![](/media/articles/aws-api-setup/aws-api-setup-14.png)